 The term entered the lexicon recently in an AskReddit post titled: “What kind of questions would you ask to make medium talk, instead of small talk?”
-There were the standard Reddit responses (“Would you rather have a vagina on your forehead or a row of penises down your back like a stegosaurus?”) but it also offered some real insight into the #AskHerMore world we live in.
+There were the standard Reddit responses, but it also offered some real insight into the #AskHerMore world we live in.

 The top-rated response is “What’s something you like that most people don’t?”.
 Another says you should ask about guilty pleasures: “What is counter to this person’s image?
 If they’re a health nut, do they have chocolate binges?
 Do they secretly like Seal?
 Are they a pro wrestling fan?”

 Another poster ventured into comic book territory with “If Batman died, would the Joker be happy?” – a question a lot of people apparently have feelings about.

 The real winner came from redditor SecularPaladin who gave some insight into these so-called layers of conversation.

 “The thing about conversation with strangers is that there are layers of intimacy.
 Small talk is the top layer: impersonal chatter about your surroundings, superficial personal details; hobbies, interests etc…

 Medium talk: you’ve gleaned some surface insights into their personality, now you explore these in detail.
 You begin to hear personal stories and understand some motivations.

 Big talk: Serious and meaningful shit.
 Deeply personal shit.
 Hopes and dreams, worries and doubts.
 Stuff you only discuss with close-ones.”